nedervold/JavaCupLib/README.md

 `src/test/resources/JavaCupLib-str.jar` to test this invariant.

-I don't currently have any plans to keep this library in synch with CUP releases, but it should be fairly easy to do so.
+I don't currently have any plans to keep this library in synch with CUP releases, but it should be doable by hand.
+Unfortunately, while the refactorings are conceptually simple, they end up touching many lines in the code, and one should not expect merging of changes to work.